-The first surrender of self and consecration that God asked him to make in his life, is written (Gen. 12:1-3), "Now the Lord had said to Abram: "Get out of your country, from your family, and from your father's house, To a land that I will show you.
-I will make you a great nation; I will bless you, and make your name great; And you shall be a blessing.
+The first surrender of self and consecration that God asked him to make is written (Gen.12:1-3), "Now the Lord had said to Abram: "Get out of your country, From your family, And from your father's house, To a land that I will show you.
+I will make you a great nation; I will bless you, And make your name great; And you shall be a blessing.

 I will bless those who bless you, And I will curse him who curses you; And in you all the families of the earth shall be blessed."